wasp-lang/wasp/web/blog/2022-11-15-auth-feature-announcement.md

 ### Step 3 - Get Google credentials and add environment variables

-Follow the Google setup guide [here](https://wasp-lang.dev/docs/integrations/google) and add the environment variables to your `.env` file.
+Follow the Google setup guide [here](https://wasp-lang.dev/docs/integrations/google) and add the environment variables to your `.env.server` file.

 ### Step 4 - Make use of the Google login button in your `Login` page component